libp2p/go-libp2p-resource-manager/README.md

 ## Design Considerations

-- The Resource Manager must account for basic resource usage at all levels of the stack, from the internals to the application.
+- The Resource Manager must account for basic resource usage at all levels of the stack, from the internals to application components that use the network facilities of libp2p.
 - Basic resources include memory, streams, connections, and file descriptors.
 These account for both space and time used by the stack, as each resource has a direct effect on the system